 Jack’s Wild Poker plays No-Limit Texas Hold’em.
 Blinds will be increased consistently throughout the tournament every 15 minutes.
 Nightly league tournaments will consist of the traditional blind structure, however managing dealers have the right to make variations in levels and lengths at their discretion.

 Play continues until there is only one player left.
 Players that are heads up can choose to chop the points positions, and gift cards, or cash in any way they choose.
-Once players are st the final table, any player with a bounty chip will be awarded full bounty points of 500.
+Any player that starts the game with a bounty chip and win the game while retaining the bounty chip will be awarded full bounty points of 500.

 Lower valued chips will be colored-up when they are no longer needed due to increased blinds.
 Any amounts not equal to the colored-up chip denomination will be rounded up.

 Late arriving players will be allowed to start if they arrive before the end of the 300/600 blind break level.
 The late arriving players starting chip total will be the standard starting stack of 8000 units.1000 will be deducted for each blind the player was late starting.

 One player per hand.
 A player may not ask for advice when it is their turn to act.
 If cards are exposed to one player at any point during a hand, they must be exposed to the whole table.
 In other words, Show one, show all.
 Talking about your hand, including what cards you folded or any other displays of obvious emotion about a hand you are no longer involved with is considered bad table etiquette and is not appreciated.